WASHINGTON (AP) — President Donald Trump needs Mitch McConnell more than ever.

-The Democratic-run House is set to transmit the articles of impeachment to the Senate in a matter of days.
+The Democratic-run House is set to vote Wednesday to transmit the articles of impeachment to the Senate.
 Trump faces two charges approved by the House.
-First, that he abused power by pushing Ukraine to investigate his Democratic political rival Joe Biden, holding back U.S. military funds to the country as leverage.
+First, that he abused power by pushing Ukraine to investigate his Democratic political rival Joe Biden, holding back U.S. military funds as leverage.
 And second, that he then obstructed Congress by blocking witnesses and testimony in the House probe.

 The challenge for McConnell will be to balance Trump’s appetite for full vindication, accompanied by humiliation of Democrats, with a more measured trial that fits the legal expectations of the Constitution and won’t expose Senate Republicans to a spectacle that could hurt them in elections.

-“The president and Senator McConnell have learned to trust each other’s judgment.” said Josh Holmes, a former top McConnell aide who remains close to the leader.
+“The president and Senator McConnell have learned to trust each other’s judgment,” said Josh Holmes, a former top McConnell aide who remains close to him.
 “They’ve been through an awful lot over three years.”

 Republicans hold the majority in the Senate, 53-47, and there is nowhere near the 67 votes needed for Trump’s removal.

-The president has given mixed messages about what he wants in a trial — first suggesting calling witnesses including Speaker Nancy Pelosi, House Intelligence Chairman Adam Schiff and the still anonymous government whistleblower, whose complaint about Trump’s July phone call with Ukraine sparked the impeachment inquiry.
+The president has sent mixed messages about what he wants in a trial — first suggesting calling witnesses, including Speaker Nancy Pelosi, House Intelligence Chairman Adam Schiff and the still anonymous government whistleblower, whose complaint about Trump’s July phone call with Ukraine’s president sparked the impeachment inquiry.

 But over the weekend Trump said the Senate should simply dismiss the case against him, rather than legitimize the House charges by sending them for trial.
-It was an extraordinary suggestion that now appears to be under consideration.
+It was an extraordinary suggestion that is now under consideration.

 As Pelosi prepared to release her hold on the charges, Trump tweeted yet again on Monday that the House impeachment inquiry “was the most unfair witch-hunt in the history of Congress!”
 Making it personal, McConnell is calling the holdup Pelosi’s “one-woman blockade.”